SAGA Fitness · Fitness Equipment & Rehab Tech

 We tested these fitness equipment & rehab tech products in the same period.
 Here is why they did not make the cut.

-SmartCuffs 4.0
+Smart Tools Plus SmartCuffs 4.0

 Frequently asked questions

-Are SAGA BFR Cuffs worth it?
+Are SAGA BFR cuffs worth the money?

-How do SAGA BFR Cuffs compare to SmartCuffs 4.0?
+How do these compare to SmartCuffs 4.0?

-How long does the SAGA BFR Cuffs battery last?
+How long does the battery last?

 Written by

 Dr. Jamie SuttonDoctor of Physical Therapy (DPT).
-8 years in orthopedic and sports rehabilitation, specialising in post-surgical return-to-sport protocols.
+8 years in orthopedic and sports rehab, specialising in post-surgical return-to-sport protocols.
 BFR integrated into clinical practice since 2018.
 All equipment purchased at retail and tested across a minimum six-week clinical rotation before publication.

 Reviewed by